AurelianTactics/sonic_1_utilities/README.md

-# sonic_1_utilities
+# Sonic 1 Utilities
-Utility Scripts for Solving Sonic 1
+Utility Scripts for Solving Sonic 1.
+See medium.com/aureliantactics for a blog post on these.